-- It can be challenging to accurately determine a juvenile from an adult from photos and length records alone (and some lengths could be inaccurate.
+- It can be challenging to accurately determine a juvenile from an adult from photos and length records alone (and some lengths could be inaccurate).
 Generally, ageclass criteria are based on reproductive maturity which cannot be easily assessed from external characteristics and is generally confirmed from examination of reproductive organs.
 This may mean that the number of actual number of juveniles is underestimated; and/or - 2.
 Many species have different foraging behaviour and ranges between different age classes and therefore the fisheries which have most of the bycatch may have a genuinely higher proportion of adults with juveniles foraging elsewhere.

-It is not possible to distinguish between these two possibilities without reliable data on actual reproductive maturity status which would require the direct examination of reproductive organs and potentially even the collection of histopathology samples for examination by an expert.
+It is not possible to distinguish between these two possibilities without reliable data on actual reproductive maturity status, which would require the direct examination of reproductive organs and potentially, even the collection of histopathology samples for examination by an expert.

 Table 4.
-Summary of marine mammal age class for bycatch events during 2015/16 for which photos were available.
-Species codes are the official codes used by Fisheries New Zealand: CDD - common dolphin; DDO - Dusky dolphin; FUR - New Zealand fur seal; HSL - New Zealand sea lion; SEA - Unidentified seal
+Summary of marine mammal age class data for bycatch events during 2015/16 for which photos were available.
+Species codes are the official codes used by Fisheries New Zealand: CDD - common dolphin; DDO - Dusky dolphin; FUR - New Zealand fur seal; HSL - New Zealand sea lion; SEA - Unidentified seal or sea lion.

-Species code Calf luvanila Age class assig Juvenile/Adult Indotorminate Total
+Species code Age class assignment Calf Juvenile Juvenile/Adult Adult Indeterminate

-(as identified by expert) Calf Juvenne JuvermerAduit Adult mueterminate
+(as identified by expert) Calt Juvenile Juvenile/Adult Adult Indeterminate

 CDD 5 1 6

 DDO 1 1

 FUR 8 2 72 7 89

 HSL 7 7

 SEA 1 1

 Total 0 8 2 84 10 104